katamaran-project/katamaran/case_study/deprecated/RiscvPmpUnboundedInts/README.md

 - WFI (wait for interrupt) instruction not implemented, focus in this model is on exceptions, not interrupts
 - store & load instructions are simplified (i.e. no size, always word, no sign/zero extension, no aq or rl
 - keep AccessType simple (i.e. no type parameter for extensions, this is ignored in the PMP related code anyway), but still represent it as a *union* (note that we could opt to represent this as an enum, but this way is more faithful to the (simplified) Sail model)
+- MemoryOpResult is simplified and MemValue can only be a Word (no type param in definition of MemoryOpResult, this complicates EqDec...)
+- Store instructions involve a function mem_write that returns a MemoryOpResult with a boolean value to indicate failure, to keep things simple (point above), I model this as a ty_word where 0 = false and 1 = true
 - the model does not support S-mode, so any checks/pattern matches that depend on M-mode and S-mode privileges are simplified to only consider the M-mode case
 - some auxiliary functions that convert bits to enums are dropped, the model uses the enum immediately (example: pmpAddrRange calls a function pmpAddrMatchType_of_bits that converts a bitvector into the corresponding enum value of PmpAddrMatchType)
 - note that the main loop (function "loop") just calls the step function, this is a lot simpler than the one in the actual sail model, which is complicated with tracing, interrupts, ...